ivan-sincek/android-penetration-testing-cheat-sheet/README.md

 ### SQLite 3

-Use [adb](#downloadupload-files-and-directories) to download database files, and then open them using [DB Browser for SQLite](https://sqlitebrowser.org).
+Use [ADB](#downloadupload-files-and-directories) to download database files, and then open them using [DB Browser for SQLite](https://sqlitebrowser.org).

 To inspect the content, navigate to `Browse Data` tab, expand `Table` dropdown menu, and select the desired table.